matijakolaric-com/django-music-publisher/docs/installation.rst

     }

-Django Music Publisher began as a proof of concept for a Music Metadata API, a service providing metadata validation and generation of several metadata file formats.
-Basic data validation and CWR generation have since been added to Django Music Publisher code, but CWR syntax highlighting still requires this external service.
+Django Music Publisher began as a proof of concept for a CWR Developer Toolset, a REST API service providing metadata validation and CWR generation, as well as syntax highlighting.

+Basic data validation and CWR generation have since been added to Django Music Publisher code, but integrating CWR syntax highlighting still requires this external service.
+It is not required, and there is a free online `CWR Syntax Highlighting <https://matijakolaric.com/free/cwr-syntax-highlighter/>`_ tool with the exactly same functionality.
+Settings ``token`` and ``highlighter_url`` are used for this integration.
-Still, for historical reasons, all three can still be used, and therefore the settings for ``token``, ``validator_url``, ``creator_url`` and
-``highlighter_url``.

 More information is available in this `video <https://www.youtube.com/watch?v=COi6LCzUTVQ&index=4&list=PLDIerrls8_JBuS82lC3qMSt-Yc-SKq8g3>`_.
+Please note that it refers to an earlier version.

 .. _StandaloneDeployment: